Careers in Public Health

 Health Promoters plan, implement and evaluate activities that promote health and wellbeing in communities.
 Health promotion is about having better health and more control over wellbeing.

-Most health promoters work on one or two key issues (such as nutrition, tobacco control, etc.) or work in settings such as schools or marae with a focus on a group, such as children.
+Most health promoters work on one or two key issues (such as nutrition or tobacco control) or work in settings such as schools or marae with a focus on a group, such as children.
 They seek evidence-based strategies to achieve change.

 Health promoters need a wide range of skills and usually continue to train in specific areas dictated by the particular needs of their role.